Call for grants applications

 • Innovative research projects specifically in ATMP and/or cancer

-• Equipment critical for the implementation of specific innovative research projects in life science.
+• Equipment critical for the implementation of specific innovative research projects in the above-mentioned areas.

 The Foundation attaches great importance to the projects: